fbpx

 Lavin Exclusive Speaker

-The work of the citizen and the artist is one, says VIJAY GUPTA: to make sadhana—a daily practice—of the world we envision.
+Music isn’t a form of entertainment, it’s a lifeline.
+For Vijay Gupta, all art is a kind of soul-metabolism: a way of transforming pain, grief and trauma into something which nourishes.
 Hailed by The New Yorker as a “visionary violinist” and “one of the most radical thinkers in the unradical world of American classical music,” Gupta creates spaces of wholeness and belonging through his work.
-His album When the Violin was created during quarantine as a means of transforming our collective pain into a restorative, healing narrative.
-After a time of crisis, he shows us creative ways to revitalize our sense of hope and belonging.
+In hopeful, healing talks, he shows us creative ways to revitalize our sense of hope and belonging.

 “A master of music and medicine.”— The TODAY Show

-A riveting speaker, Gupta has shared his work with dozens of corporations, campuses, conferences, and communities across America over the past 10 years, including The Aspen Institute, Mayo Clinic, US Psychiatric Congress, American Planning Association, and the League of American Orchestras, to name a few.
-He recently delivered the 33rd annual Nancy Hanks Lecture on Arts and Public Policy—a lecture previously given by Yo-Yo Ma and Maya Angelou—where he was introduced by the Honorable Speaker Nancy Pelosi.
-To date, his TED Talk, “Music is Medicine, Music is Sanity,” has garnered millions of views.
+A riveting speaker, Vijay has shared his work and music with dozens of corporations, campuses, conferences and communities across America over the past 10 years, including The Richmond Forum, The Aspen Institute, Hallmark, Accenture, Mayo Clinic, US Psychiatric Congress, American Planning Association, and the League of American Orchestras, just to name a few.
+His three TED talks have garnered millions of views.
+He is the author of a forthcoming memoir on the intersection of loss, hope, and music.

 Testimonials